phalcon/documentation/docs/views.md

 In the example above, we are utilizing the [Phalcon\Mvc\Url][mvc-url] component in our javascript code, to correctly set up the URL in our application.
 The service is available in the view by accessing `$this->url`.

 ## Stand Alone
 You can also use the view as a _glue_ component in your application.
-You will only need to have the proper setup and then use the view to return processed results back.
+You will only need to have the proper setup and then use the view to return processed results.

 ### Hierarchical Rendering
-Once you set up the view with the options that are necessary for your application, you can pass variables to it, as seen above, then call `start()`, `render()` and `finish()`.
+Once you set up the view with the options that are necessary for your application, you can pass variables to it, as seen above, then call `start()`, `render()`, and `finish()`.
 This will allow the view to compile the data and prepare it for you.
 You can print the content produced by calling `getContent()`.

 ```php
 <?php